Home Remedies for Headaches

-These headaches are more prevalent in men and involve heavy duty pain around or behind one eye.
+- These headaches are more prevalent in men and involve heavy duty pain around or behind one eye.
 These cluster headaches can occur every day for weeks or even months and then just suddenly disappear.

 - The cause is unknown and is probably genetic or hormonal.
 One common factor which has been isolated is their occurrence amongst smokers, so try some of our home remedies for headaches below and couple this with trying to stop smoking.

-Hunger headaches are caused by not eating properly, skipping meals and excessive dieting.
+- Hunger headaches are caused by not eating properly, skipping meals and excessive dieting.
 This results in a drop in your blood sugar and a really nasty headache.

 - If you should have any concerns that either yourself or a loved one has an eating disorder you need support and advice, rather sooner than later.

 - Some women experience headaches at times of ovulation, which is caused by a variation in estrogen levels.
 You can help treat these headaches by ensuring that you do not have a deficiency in zinc or a deficiency in magnesium and also ensuring that your Vitamin b levels are sufficient.

-Probably the most common type of headache, caused by tension - mental - physical or both.
+- Probably the most common type of headache, caused by tension - mental - physical or both.
 This is a throbbing headache with the sensation of a tight band around the head and throbbing behind the eyes.

-Relieve your stress, take up yoga, use relaxation techniques.
+- Relieve your stress, take up yoga, use relaxation techniques.

 Migraines are severe, disabling, debilitating headaches.
 They are typically accompanied by nausea, vomiting and visual disturbances such as flashing lights before the eyes.